The Existential AI Risk Nobody Is Talking About

 Stephen Cobb

-Image showing Artificial Intelligence is made of chips, code, data, and power
+Diagram showing that Artificial Intelligence is an information system composed of chips, code, data, connections, and electricity

-Public debate about whether or not Artificial Intelligence poses an existential risk to human existence seems to ignore the existential risk to AI posed by humans.
+Most public debate about whether or not Artificial Intelligence poses an existential risk to human existence ignores the existential risk to AI posed by humans.

 As a technologist with a focus on risk I have spent decades watching new tech get heralded, fêted, and hyped, then hacked, attacked, and exploited.
 The result is the current landscape of tech products that don’t always work as well or easily as they should; digital services that are abused and misused and exploited for gain by the ethically-challenged; rampant cybercrime, tech-enabled fraud, and a general mistrust of technology and its vendors.

-Unless I am missing something—and please let me know if you think I am—there is no precedent for AI avoiding the malicious exploitation of vulnerabilities in its code or the chips on which that code runs; no grounds for thinking AI won’t be fed twisted data or deprived of electricity.
+Unless I am missing something—and please let me know if you think I am—there is no precedent for AI avoiding the malicious exploitation of vulnerabilities in its code or the chips on which that code runs; no grounds for thinking AI won’t be fed twisted data or deprived of electricity and connections.

 “It’s unlikely that AI systems can achieve 100% protection against hacking or sabotage.
 While AI can help improve security measures, no security system is completely foolproof … the security of AI systems relies not only on the AI technology itself but also on the people and processes involved in their design, development, and deployment.
 Human error, insider threats, and other vulnerabilities can also contribute to security breaches … There are different types of attacks that could be used to compromise an AI system.
 For example, an attacker could use a malware or a virus to gain unauthorized access to the AI system, steal sensitive data, or alter the system’s behavior.” — ChatGPT, Mar 14 Version, 2023